Kidney stonesCalcium stones; Nephrolithiasis

 There are several variations of SWL.
 The following is a typical procedure:

-- The patient is positioned in a water bath.
-(In some procedures the patient lies on a soft cushion.)
+- The person is positioned in a water bath.
+(In some procedures the person lies on a soft cushion.)

 - The procedure uses ultrasound to generate shock waves that travel through the skin and body tissues until they hit the dense stones.
 (The doctor pinpoints the stone during treatment by using x-rays or ultrasound.)